-Welcome to the Final Fantasy XII strategy guide on Jegged.com!
+Welcome to the Final Fantasy XII and Final Fantasy XII: The Zodiac Age strategy guide on Jegged.com!
 This guide has been put together to provide a step-by-step walkthrough for those who are brand new to the game.
 It will also provide some helpful tips and tricks for those who have played through the game previously but want to ensure that they don’t miss any of the secrets and side quests this time through.

 Final Fantasy XII is a unique addition to the Final Fantasy series.
 It has a number of new features and the gameplay differs significantly from previous turn-based combat systems found in earlier Final Fantasy games.
 The game can be quite punishing to new players – especially those not familiar with MMORPG style play, which includes proper party setup and a change in focus with regards to equipment/armor/weapons.

-I would highly recommend reviewing some of the Tips and Tricks sections, starting with “General Play Through Tips” as well as “Party Setup” and the “Support Characters and Buffs” sections.
+I would highly recommend reviewing some of the Tips and Tricks sections, starting with “General Play Through Tips” as well as “Party Setup” section.
 These tips are incredibly helpful for making a regular play through that much more enjoyable.